CKalitin/ckalitin.github.io/_posts/2024-11-19-s-curve-examples.md

 <a href="https://docs.google.com/spreadsheets/d/1jXpCkFLl7Gyy0wmI-rIuWAXR_NwLOPIjxLCfmX2XnO0/edit?usp=sharing">Source of the charts</a>

 As you can see, all of these charts follow the same pattern.
 It's important to note that I didn't cherry pick any of these, I just searched for growth curves of early technologies and pixel counted to get the data you see above.
-Whether this introduces bias is up to you, but if you find any growth curves that don't follow the S curve, please <a href="https://x.com/CKalitin">immediately send me a message</a>.
-Such information would be extremely important - my preferred method of contact is carrier pigeon.
+There may be some edge cases where a technology doesn't follow the S curve, but for our purposes we will focus on the subset of technologies that do.
+This is still a very large set such that S-curves are a very useful tool for predicting the future.

 ### <b>Learning Rate Explains it All</b>

-Assuming you aren't frantically searching for a carrier pigeon to correct me right now, we can assume that all that historic data proves that all new technologies follow the S curve.
 If you have the mentality of a school student who only wants to answer the questions on the test, you can be satisfied with the information above and apply it to all new technologies to your heart's content.
 However, if you're destined for great things, you must understand why S curves happen from first principles.

 As Casey Handmer (Highest information density speaker alive) <a href="https://youtu.be/ekEdq6PhC0Q?si=Verot8watOdSoCzD&t=551">explains in this clip</a> and <a href="https://caseyhandmer.wordpress.com/">elsewhere</a>, the fundamental reason that technologies follow S curves is the exponential growth that occurs when learning rate is allowed to compound.